Skint Dad

 Skimming is an easy way to save hundreds of pounds over year.
 You don’t save much at a time and you won’t miss small bits of money from your budget.

 Saving money can be hard going.
-The amount of times in the past I’ve had all good intentions to save, transferred £50 to my savings account come pay day, but then spent most, if not all, of it before the end of the month as I was a bit skint!
+The number of times in the past I’ve had all good intentions to save, transferred £50 to my savings account come pay day, but then spent most, if not all, of it before the end of the month as I was a bit skint!

 Because I know there is a lump sum there, I am tempted to spend it.
 But then I started to skim.